The conditions of a habitat remain changing abruptly and periodically.

 Periodic changes form a pattern and occur again and again at more or less fixed intervals.
 Under these conditions, an organism gets sufficient time to develop abilities of tolerance.
 Such ability is the ability of hibernation or aestivation.

-Organisms have to undergo various types of structural and functional modifications in adverse conditions.
-These conditions enable them to adjust in a particular environment in which they live.
+Organisms have to undergo various types of structural and functional modifications that enable to adjust in a particular environment in which they live.
 This is called as adaptation.

 Dictionary defines adaptation as- an alteration or adjustment in structure or habits, often hereditary, by which a species or individual improves its condition in relationship to its environment.

-Adaptation to extremes of environment incorporates many special behaviors and physiological changes.
-These special behaviors or physiological changes are needed by living beings to withstand the harshest conditions and environments of the earth.
+Adaptation to extremes of environment incorporates many special behaviours and physiological changes that living beings need to withstand the harshest conditions and environments of the earth.

 Many amphibians go on hibernation during winters to protect themselves from cold because they are cold blooded that is the temperature of their blood changes with the changing atmospheric temperature.